Admission / Undergraduate

 The School of Visual Communication welcomes all interested students, with an interest in photojournalism, commercial photography, design and interactive design, to apply to our competitive program.
 The first step is to apply to Ohio University by visiting our Undergraduate Admissions page.

 The School of Visual Communication requires a portfolio review for admission to the program.
 This can be done after being accepted to Ohio University, or while in the process of applying.
 During your portfolio review, we would like to learn more about your creative goals and review any examples of creative work you can provide.
 This is also an opportunity for you to learn about us, visit our school and meet our faculty.
 If you don’t have a portfolio or other examples of your work, we still want to talk to you — don’t let that prevent you from reaching out to us and visiting us.
+The school holds in-person reviews every fall and spring semester during OHIO Discovery Days (Oct.
+15 and Oct.
+21, 2022) and OHIO Up Close (Feb.
+10, March 3, April 7, 2023).
+Students are encouraged to attend these in-person review days.
+Reviews at these events can be scheduled through Ohio University Admissions.

 If you choose not to complete the portfolio review, or if you are not selected for admission to a Visual Communication major following your portfolio review, you will maintain your admission to the university as an undecided major in University College.